BelT26/Finding-Pluto/README.md

 All other images were downloaded from Pixabay from the following contributors:
 * Planet pictures for flight path: Pauolo Cesar Ventura
+* Solar system on intro page: MD Herren
 * Ufo illustration above question: Julieta Mascarella
 * Star illustration on final modal: Katherine Ab
+* Space background : Nikiko
 * Images for planet stats: WikiImages

 Information and inspiration for the questions were taken from the NASA website, National Geographic and www.SciFacts.net.

 ## Future development possibilities

-* Increase number of questions
+* Increase number of questions for each planet.
-* Add individual images to illustrate each question.
+* Add individual images could be added to illustrate each question.
-*A similar structure could be used for a geography quiz, or a history quiz in which the user travels through time.
+* A similar structure could be used for a geography quiz, or a history quiz in which the user travels through time.